-Abstract Class In Java: An abstract class is a class that cannot be instantiated and serves as a blueprint for other classes to derive from.
-It is essentially a partially implemented class, where some methods may be left unimplemented or abstract.
+Abstract Class In Java: An abstract class is a class that cannot be instantiated and serves as a blueprint from which other classes can derive.
+It is a partially implemented class, where some methods may be left unimplemented or abstract.

 An abstract class can have abstract and non-abstract methods, instance variables, and constructors.
 However, it cannot be instantiated, meaning you cannot create objects of the abstract class.
 Instead, you must create a subclass that extends the abstract class and implements the abstract methods.